Voosjey/WindowsGSM.TheIsleEvrima/README.md

-I sat down and adapted the plugin from ksduster https://github.com/ksduster/WindowsGSM.TheIsle for the version from 12/23/2025 with the current Game.ini and Engine.ini
+I sat down and adapted the plugin from ksduster https://github.com/ksduster/WindowsGSM.TheIsle for the version from 12/23/2025 with the current Game.ini and Engine.ini.
 Description taken from [@ksduster](https://github.com/ksduster)

 # WindowsGSM.TheIsleEvrima